Lincoln College in Illinois to close

 “Though we are experiencing undeniable grief and sadness, we find comfort in knowing Lincoln College has served generations of alumni who have undoubtedly impacted our world,” said Gerlach.

-All of the college's employees will be laid off May 13.
-Some employees will receive two months' worth of pay, according to WGLT, NPR Illinois.
+All of the college’s employees will be laid off May 13.
+Some employees will receive two months’ pay, according to WGLT, NPR Illinois.

-A statement from State Sen. Sally Turner and State Rep. Tim Butler said: “Today’s unexpected and sudden closure announcement is devastating news for our local community.
-We both have had close family and friends who attended and graduated from Lincoln College, so we know just how special Lincoln is to its students and alumni For more than 150 years, the namesake college of our 16th president has served as a higher educational pillar for central Illinois.
-It is painful to think that this historic institution will no longer be a part of our region."
+A statement from State Senator Sally Turner and State Representative Tim Butler said, “Today’s unexpected and sudden closure announcement is devastating news for our local community.
+We both have had close family and friends who attended and graduated from Lincoln College, so we know just how special Lincoln is to its students and alumni.
+For more than 150 years, the namesake college of our 16th president has served as a higher educational pillar for central Illinois.
+It is painful to think that this historic institution will no longer be a part of our region.”

 CORONAVIRUS